mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 5. Edit the Root function of the main source LU tables based on the [TBD- add the template when its ready] template.
 The updated Root function checks the above conditions.

-6. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated, the remaining source LU table also remains empty.
+6. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated the remaining source LU table also remains empty.

 ### Step 4 - Add the Target LU Tables to the LU Schema